cogentcore/cogent/README.md

 # DONE:

+* ctrl-X+K kill buffer not fully closing
+* rename -- needs to close buffs before doing -- code is in gide somewhere (filetree?)
 * rename Known -> Enum or something?
 * lineno horiz scrolling issues -- this is in V1 too!
 * focus in topappbar returning to TAB not going to where command goes.